How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Installation of a COS Line in an RT85 (Optional)

 See this page for details on how a COS line can be installed in an RT85.
-This is not necessary if using the usbradio driver carrierfrom=vox mode, but having a hardware COS line can provide a more reliable COS signal ie. in cases where you're transmitting 1+ Watt from or near to the node and do not have ferrite filters everywhere they should be or if you use the node in quiet environments and tend to talk quietly with frequent long pauses.
+This is not necessary if using the USBRadio driver carrierfrom=vox mode, but having a hardware COS line can provide a more reliable COS signal ie. in cases where you're transmitting 1+ Watt from or near to the node and do not have ferrite filters everywhere they should be or if you use the node in quiet environments and tend to talk quietly with frequent long pauses.

-If using an R1 URI which has an active-high COS input, the mod to the RX HT is as simple as removing one resistor and adding one short wire between the Rx LED and the 2.5mm Jack Ring (middle terminal between Tip and Sleeve).
+If using an AllScan or BH7NOR URI which have an active-high COS input, the mod to the RX HT is as simple as removing one resistor and adding one short wire between the Rx LED and the 2.5mm Jack Ring (middle terminal between Tip and Sleeve).
 By using the HT's 2.5mm jack Ring, no wires need to be brought outside the HT case, and the 2.5mm TRS cable used for RX Audio and Ground will then also have COS.
 For other URIs with active-low COS, either an extra resistor and transistor can be added in the RT85 or the carrierfrom = usb setting can be used in simpleusb.conf instead of carrierfrom = usbinvert.
 However if the URI has an Rx status LED it is better to use the correct COS polarity so that the LED lights when the radio is actually receiving, and the URI does not register COS as being asserted when the radio is off.

-Node Management / Dashboard Apps
+Node Management

-AllScan Favorites Management & Dashboard Web App on a Netbook
+AllScan Favorites Management & Dashboard Web App

 Design Overview